em429/remember/README.md

 See all the stuff you ever highlighted from books and articles in one feed, with a spaced-repetition algorithm.

-The goal is to help you remember (and hopefully apply) the most important knowledge you came across.
+The goal is to help you remember (and hopefully apply) the most important knowledge you came across while reading.

 ### Explore the context of annotations